thephpleague/commonmark/docs/0.19/customization/inline-rendering.md

 The method must return the final HTML represenation of the entire inline and any contents.
 This can be an `HtmlElement` object (preferred; castable to a string) or a string of raw HTML.

 You are responsible for handling any escaping that may be necessary.

+Return `null` if your renderer cannot handle the given inline element - the next-highest priority renderer will then be given a chance to render it.

 ## Designating Inline Renderers